Eschatologue/CM_wiki/docs/character-creation/race/human.md

 #### :material-arrow-up-bold-box: Ability Scores

-Two different ability scores of your choice increase by 1.
+:   Two different ability scores of your choice increase by 1.

 #### :material-lightbulb-on: Proficiencies

-- **Language**

-    You can speak, read, and write Common and one extra language of your choice.
+- **Language.** You can speak, read, and write Common and one extra language of your choice.

-- **Skills**

-    You gain proficiency in one skill of your choice and Intelligence (Arcana)
+- **Skills.** You gain proficiency in one skill of your choice and Intelligence (Arcana)

-#### :fontawesome-solid-hand-sparkles: Gallian Magic
+#### :fontawesome-solid-hand-sparkles: **Gallian Magic.**

-You know one cantrip of your choice from the Sorcerer spell list.
+:   You know one cantrip of your choice from the Sorcerer spell list.
 You can pick between Intelligence, Wisdom, or Charisma for its spellcasting abilities.

-#### :material-cards-playing-diamond: Human's Flexibility

-You gain one :material-cards-playing-club: **1st-level Feat** of your choice and one :material-cards-playing-club-multiple: **4th-level Feat** of your choice.

 ### London Lineage